Medication Aide Program

 - Pharmacy Technician II

-Must have GED or High School diploma.
+Must have a High School Equivalency or High School diploma.
 A person must pass a 24-hour N.C.
 Board of Nursing-approved medication aide training program and pass the State competency test to be listed on the N.C.
 Medication Aide Registry.

 What Is a CNA?